jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_client_overviewpageclickaction.md

 If the component is in an alarm state, show details of the alarm raised.

-If the component is not in an alarm state, show detailed performance statistics for the component (Connection drilldowns).
+If the component is not in an alarm state, show detailed performance statistics for the component (open the relevant Spotlight drilldown page).

 ### Always jump directly to the related drilldown

-Show detailed performance statistics for the component (Connection drilldowns).
+Show detailed performance statistics for the component (open the relevant Spotlight drilldown page).